-Bolton Clarke nurses and community carers last month voted no to their employer’s proposed unfair enterprise agreement.
+Bolton Clarke nurses and community carers have rejected their employer’s proposed unfair enterprise agreement.

 ANMF has invited Bolton Clarke to resume negotiations.
 At the time of publication Bolton Clarke had not yet responded.